soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

    docker save cleu25-app:latest -o demo.tar
    ```

-Note: Unfortunately the demo.tar has more than 100 MB and cannot be uploaded to Github repository.
-On the other hand, it is the great opportunity to try docker commands :-)

 4. (Optional) You can use the `ioxclient` tool, to package the docker container with the `packacke.yaml` to add medatadata information or overwrite the allocated app resouces.
-To do so, run the following command and which will create the `package.tar` file that you can now deploy on your switch.
+To do so, run the following command and which will create the `package.tar` file that you can now deploy on your switch (instead of `demo.tar`).
    ```
    ioxclient docker package cleu25-app ./conf
    ```

+Note: Unfortunately the `demo.tar` has more than 100 MB and cannot be uploaded to Github repository.
+On the other hand, it is the great opportunity to try docker commands :-)

 ## Install the Application